johnem-msft/ESUCHK/index.md

 - slmgr.vbs will automatically be queried for /IPK and /ATO commands

 ![slmgrSucess](https://raw.githubusercontent.com/johnem-msft/ESUCHK/master/assets/images/success.png)
-  - slmgr.vbs will issue a success after successfully processing these commands
+  - slmgr.vbs will confirm a success after successfully processing these commands with a valid ESU Key

 ### Scripts